Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

-In our situation of comparing survival curves, $\Delta^*$ contains the smallest $t^\star \geq 1$ hypergeometric P-values; these P-values derive the global difference between the curves.
-The significance of this identification depends on the context.
-For instance, time intervals underlying the global change are likely to be instances of truly excessive risk and therefore potentially mark important points for intervention.
-To summarize, $\HCHG$ offers a single procedure for survival analysis that combines global testing with the identification of time intervals suspected of excessive risk selection.
+Figure~\ref{fig:data_intro} illustrates membership in $\Delta^\star$ using an example survival data set.
+In our situation of comparing survival curves, $\Delta^*$ contains the smallest $t^\star \geq 1$ hypergeometric p-values; these p-values are thought to drive the global difference between the survival curves.
+The practical value of this identification depends on the context.
+For instance, time intervals of truly excessive risk suggest points for potential intervention or for conducting further analysis.
+As such intervals are generally difficult to identify reliably when the departures are small \citep{jin2016rare}, focusing attention on members of $\Delta^*$ likely to increase the utility of such intervention in analogy with feature selection for classification as studied in \cite{donoho2008higher}.
+To summarize, we propose a single procedure for survival analysis based on $\HCHG$ that combines global testing with the identification of time intervals suspected of excessive risk.

-The multiple testing approach to survival analysis we promote in this manuscript perhaps suggests additional analysis using other feature selection procedures, e.g., controlling the false discovery rate (FDR) using the Benjamini-Hochberg (BH) procedure \cite{benjamini1995controlling}.
-Nevertheless, our theoretical analysis in Section~\ref{sec:analysis} shows that global testing based on BH is asymptotically powerless in some regimes when our method is still asymptotically powerful.
-Consequently, in these regimes, BH would report zero discoveries (at any false discovery rate parameter) while HCHG would indicate that the two survival functions of the groups are significantly different at power tending to $1$ as the Type I error tends to $0$.
+The multiple-testing approach to survival analysis we promote in this manuscript suggests that feature selection procedures other than the higher criticism threshold of \eqref{eq:Delta_def} may also be useful, such as false discovery rate (FDR) controlling \citep{benjamini1995controlling}.
+Nevertheless, our theoretical analysis in Section~\ref{sec:analysis} shows that global testing based on FDR controlling is asymptotically powerless in some regimes when our method is still asymptotically powerful.
+Consequently, in these regimes, HCHG would indicate that the two survival functions of the groups are significantly different at power tending to $1$ as the Type I error tends to $0$, whereas FDR controlling at any false discovery rate parameter would yield a test asymptotically of trivial power.
 We refer to \cite{donoho2008higher,donoho2009feature} for additional discussion about the difference between the two methods in a more general context.